How to Achieve Ideal Sewing Machine Tension

 If your machine has a top-loading bobbin with a nonremovable bobbin case, you can’t adjust the bobbin thread tension.
 Instead, balance the tension by adjusting the upper thread.
 Although you have less control, you can usually set the tension successfully by working with only the upper thread.

-When to consult a professional
+When to consult a professional about your sewing machine tension

 If you have tried all of these tips and your machine is still not making good stitches, it is time to take it to the shop.